15- Solved problem 6-19-4 for local buckling of column-2010.

 Check b/t for unstiffened part-Flange and reduction factor Qs for unstiffened part.

-The ratio of b/t is the ratio of half of the flange length divided by flange, upper plate thickness, equals (10/2/0.50)=10.
+The ratio of b/t is the ratio of half the flange length to the flange, upper plate thickness, and equals (10/2/0.50) = 10.
 Check this ratio with B/t as given by E7-7 Equation, which gives this relation, b/t <=0.64*sqrt(E*kc/Fy).

 The kc value equals 4/sqrt(h/tw)=4/sqrt(11/4)=0.603, since hw=11″ and web thickness, middle plate=0.25 inches.
 The required b/t =0.64*sqrt(29000*0.603/100)=8.46.

 Since b/t of the section is bigger than 8.46, Qs is not equal to one.
-We need to proceed to E7-8 equation to find the equation for Qs.
+We need to proceed to the E7-8 equation to find the equation for Qs.

 Check the ratio b/t for the built-up section for the Solved problem 6-19-4.